Guide to Business Loan Down Payments

 What Is a Business Loan Down Payment and When Is It Due?

-A business loan down payment is cash a borrower must pay up front in order to receive the proceeds of the loan.
+A business loan down payment is cash a borrower must pay upfront in order to receive the proceeds of the loan.
 Typically, the down payment will be a certain percentage of the loan’s principal (amount of the loan).
-There are many different types of small business loans, and each has unique requirements for if and how much of a down payment may be required.
+There are many different types of small business loans, and each has unique requirements regarding whether a down payment is required.

 Recommended: How Much Does It Cost to Start a Business?